Leth4lity/ShellShield/README.md

 -------------------------------

-A Bulletproof Vest for Internet Surfing.
+The Bulletproof Vest for Internet Surfing.